A Modern and Innovative School

 To be a leader in innovative, engaged and experiential learning in communications, media, journalism and sport management, and to help students prepare for careers in these fields.

 The Elon Eleven states the values and competencies that we want all School of Communications students to achieve.
 As a requirement of national accreditation, we seek to ensure that the curriculum provides balance and depth among these values and competencies.

 - Truth, accuracy and fairness

 - History and roles of media, communication and sport in society

 … and emphasizes these competencies

 - Write and speak clearly and effectively

 - Apply numerical concepts

-- Demonstrate creative thinking
+- Demonstrate creative and critical thinking